 V.A.1.b) Evaluation must be documented at the completion of the assignment.
 (Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
 (Core) V.A.1.b).(2) Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice.
-(Core) V.A.1.c).(3) ensure that residents take an in-service examination every year.
-(Core) V.A.1.c).(3).(a) Use of the results must be limited to identifying areas that need improvement both for individual
+(Core) V.A.1.b).(3) Residents must be evaluated utilizing a structured approach by faculty members or other appropriate supervisors using multiple assessment methods, in different settings, for: (Core) V.A.1.b).(3).(a) performing histories and physical examinations; V.A.1.b).(3).(b) providing effective counseling of patients and families on the broad range of issues addressed by general pediatricians; (Detail) V.A.1.b).(3).(c) demonstrating the ability to make diagnostic and therapeutic decisions based on best evidence and to develop and carry out management plans; and, (Detail) V.A.1.b).(3).(d) providing longitudinal care for healthy and chronically ill children of all ages.
+(Detail) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core)

-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must:

-V.A.1.d).(1) meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific plans to capitalize on their strengths and identify areas for growth; and, (Core)

-Milestones; (Core)

-V.A.1.d).(2) assist residents in developing individualized learning following institutional policies and procedures.
+V.A.1 .c) .(2) ------- ----- ------

+provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice.
 (Core)

-V.A.1.d).(3) develop plans for residents failing to progress,
+Specialty-Specific Background and Intent: Residency training is moving toward competency-based medical education.
+There are competency-based evaluation tools under development, such as Entrustable Professional Activities (EPAs), that can inform the Competencies and the specialty-specific Milestones.

+V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones; (Core) V.A.1.d).(2) assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) V.A.1.d).(2).(a) administer an in-training examination annually.
+(Core) {moved to V.A.1.h)} V.A.1.d).(2).(b) create and document an individualized learning plan at least annually.
+(Core) V.A.1.d).(2).(c) The program must provide a system to assist residents in this process, including: (Detail) V.A.1.d).(2).(c).(i) faculty mentorship to help residents create learning goals; and, (Detail) V.A.1.d).(2).(c).(ii) systems for tracking and monitoring progress toward completing the individualized learning plan.
+(Detail) V.A.1.d).(3) develop plans for residents failing to progress, following institutional policies and procedures.
+(Core)